notrustverify/pastenym-frontend/README.md

 2. Run `npm install` and grab a cup of coffee
 3. Run `npm run start` and go to [http://localhost:8080](http://localhost:8080) in your favorite browser.

+If you don't have a backend you can use this one, just set the REACT_APP_NYM_CLIENT_SERVER=` to this value: `6y7sSj3dKp5AESnet1RQXEHmKkEx8Bv3RgwEJinGXv6J.FZfu6hNPi1hgQfu7crbXXUNLtr3qbKBWokjqSpBEeBMV@EBT8jTD8o4tKng2NXrrcrzVhJiBnKpT1bJy5CMeArt2w`

 #### Host it publicly